JoinCODED/TASK-Masterclass-M12-Django-Admin-Solution/README.md

 1. Add a filter in the `sensei` list view for the `cohort`.
 2. Add a filter in the `ninja` list view for whether or not they graduated.

+## Inlining Models

+[This](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#inlinemodeladmin-objects) link is your new best friend.

+Inline `Cohort` in the `Academy` edit view.
+So if an admin goes to the `Academy` edit view, they should be able to create cohorts on the spot.